l0rdl4nx/RP2040-FPV-Drone/README.md

 ## Firmware
 ### rev1
 The first revision of the main code.
 Mainly to test out sensors and functionality.
-Written in Arduino IDE
+Written in Arduino IDE.
 ### rev2
 The second (not final) revision of the main code.
 Used to test user interaction and more object oriented.
 Written in VS Code using PlatformIO.